JAMES BRIAN KERR

 THE LONG WALK HOME

-A month before his fifty-sixth birthday, the author received a call that no one, especially at that age, wants to get.
-He was being let go as head of communications at the multi-billion-dollar tech company where he had worked for nearly twenty-eight years.
+A month before his fifty-sixth birthday, the author received a call that no one wants to get.
+He was being let go as head of communications at the multi-billion-dollar tech firm where he'd worked for twenty-eight years.

 Written in lyrical prose, The Long Walk Home reminds us that the only true journey is the journey within.
 It will inspire anyone going through job loss or who feels alienated by the artificiality of corporate life.